 It’s good to be frugal when dealing with a divorce attorney, but it’s a mistake to think you are going to save money by hiring an attorney who only charges a small fee or a flat fee.
 It's even worse to hire an attorney with very little experience who will work for less.
 If they've just graduated from law school, let them get their experience elsewhere, not with you!

 Your objective should be to achieve a reasonable settlement with your spouse.
 To accomplish this, you need an experienced attorney who might cost a bit more but will end up saving you money when all is said and done.

 Don't Withhold Information Your Attorney Needs

 Stalling tactics like not turning over documents requested by your attorney and the other side only end up costing you more money.
 There will need to be more communication between you and your attorney and between your attorney and your spouse's attorney.
 During the discovery phase, turn over documents requested and save yourself time and money.

 Don't Use Your Attorney as a Therapist

 Your attorney is your legal representative, not your emotional sounding board.
 If you are calling your attorney every time you feel down or every time your ex does something to anger you, you are increasing the cost of that attorney.
 Get a good therapist, let your healthcare insurance pay for your visits, and leave the emotional baggage out of the legal process.

 Know Everything Your Attorney Does

 You will be charged by your attorney for every call with either you or anyone else connected to your case.
-You will be charged for every written communication regarding your case.
+You will also be charged for every written communication regarding your case.
 Make sure your attorney sends you a monthly, itemized accounting of everything you are billed for.
-You want dates and names of phone calls and written correspondence.
+Request dates, names for phone calls and written correspondence.
 Keeping track will save on fees!